Updated October 15, 2020

 The University is monitoring and responding to the rapidly evolving coronavirus (COVID-19) situation, following the guidance of the Centers for Disease Control and Prevention (CDC) and other agencies.
 We would like to keep you up-to-date on our latest policies and prevention measures with this FAQ.

 The University continues to follow the latest guidelines offered by the Centers for Disease Control and Prevention (CDC), the San Bernardino County Department of Public Health and Marin County Health and Human Services Office regarding the novel coronavirus and the disease it causes, COVID-19:

 While a flu shot will not prevent coronavirus, it will offer protection from the flu and help lessen the public health burden of infectious disease.

-It is important you reach out to a health care provider, the Student Health Center, your family physician, or a local urgent care, and advise them of your concern before seeking treatment.
-Notice to the provider allows them to be prepared for your arrival, thus minimizing exposure of others, should your symptoms warrant such preventative planning.
-Simply showing up at a care facility seeking medical help for COVID-19 symptoms is strongly discouraged.
+Remember to call ahead to any health care provider to advise them of your concern before seeking treatment.
+Notice to the provider allows them to be prepared for your arrival, thus minimizing exposure of others, should your condition warrant such preventative planning.

 For more information on the novel coronavirus and the disease it causes, COVID-19, see the FAQ from the CDC.